 The Phenomenon of Shopping Cart Abandonment and How to Address It Effectively

-Surely, if a shopper doesn’t complete a purchase, it equals to lost revenue for any e-commerce website.
-Thus, if you’re a marketing professional, this article is a great way to gain a basic, yet explicit understanding of shopping cart abandonment.
+Surely, if a shopper doesn’t complete a purchase, it equals revenue lost for any e-commerce website.
+Thus, if you’re a marketing professional, this article is a great way to gain a basic yet explicit understanding of shopping cart abandonment.
 It explains the roots of this phenomenon, its essence, and how to cope with it.

-To make its structure more coherent, the article will cover the essential aspects of dealing with abandoned carts one by one:
+To make the structure more coherent, the article will cover the essential aspects of dealing with abandoned carts one by one.

 - What is shopping cart abandonment?